 When a person drinks alcohol, several of the brain’s neurotransmitters, or chemical messengers that help to regulate mood and central nervous system functions, are affected.
 Addiction is also classified as a behavioral disease with social implications.
 As a complex disease, alcoholism has many potential contributing factors, including genetics.
 NIAAA reports that around half of the risk of alcoholism can be linked to genetics, meaning that the disease is considered to be at least partially hereditary and can run in families.
 This does not mean that just because you have a parent or sibling who struggles with alcoholism, you will, too.
 It just means that there may be certain risk factors, or genes, involved.

-Family history can indeed contribute to the onset of alcoholism, but as the National Council on Alcoholism and Drug Dependence (NCADD) publishes, this is not the whole story.
+Family history can indeed contribute to the onset of alcoholism, but this is not the whole story.
 Environmental factors, personal metabolism and biological aspects, and social influences can all contribute to the development of the disorder.